Monthly writing sessions in Mylor Bridge

 I offer an editorial service for anyone wishing to have their writing edited, proofread or critically appraised before sending it out into the world.
 I can help you develop your manuscript to professional standard, and advise you on how and when to make a submission to an agent or publisher.

 Please contact me for information about hourly, half day and day rates.
-If I’m unable to help you (for example, at a busy time of year), I can recommend colleagues and put you in touch with other sources of support for your writing.
+If I’m unable to help you (for example, at a busy time of year), I can recommend colleagues and put you in touch with sources of support for your writing.

 Writing for wellbeing